un4v5s/custom-dawn-pre-order-public/README.md

 However, in order for the sales period and estimated delivery date added in this theme to be verified on the checkout page, you will (probably) need to subscribe to the Shopify Plus plan, which gives you permission to edit the checkout.liquid file ( $2000/month at the moment).

-This theme was developed for Shopify's cheapest merchants, so we are validating changes in the cart.
+This theme was developed for Shopify's cheapest merchants, so I am validating changes in the cart.

 Specifically, all products in the cart are verified at the following times.